 At the end of the exchange term, the courses studied abroad are recorded and demonstrated in the transcript, together with the original course codes and names and ECTS credits.
 Pursuant to ERASMUS Programme and Collaboration Agreements concluded thereunto, official transcripts will quote, an abbreviation signal of ET, European Transfer, for the courses studied abroad.

-The objective of the undergraduate programme in Mathematics is to bring up individuals who will be aware of the big role and importance of analytical and critical thinking, sensitive towards the social problems; therefore, they will be able to analyse the problems also find solutions to these problems.
-The programme also is aiming to bring up individuals who are interested in researches and they will have the chance to to catch the opportunity to find satisfactory jobs in the working fields such as universities, education and research centers, both in private and state sectors.
+The objective of the undergraduate programme in Mathematics is to bring up individuals who will be aware of the big role and importance of analytical and critical thinking, sensitive towards the social problems; therefore, they will be able to analyse the problems and find solutions to these problems.
+The programme also aims to bring up individuals who are interested in research, and they will have the chance to seize the opportunity to find satisfactory jobs in the working fields such as universities, education, and research centers, both in the private and state sectors.

 No | Program Requirements |